bobbybudnick/SFS-Infrastructure/README.md

 be used as part of a multi-tiered security strategy.
 Requires a gateway or firewalling device to read the blocklist it generates to be useful.
 CAPTCHA - CGI script at the core of the initiative
-CAPTCHA_AGENT - run the cgi script at internals in case it is not run otherwise
+CAPTCHA_AGENT - run the CGI script at intervals in case it is not run otherwise
 index.html - example page
 WHITELIST - necessary list for comparison
 BLACKLIST_2 - the list for reading by blocking devices